 Efficient migration from 4G-LTE to 5G

 Bluetooth is a cable replacement technology for short-range data exchange and has become indispensable for smartphone chipsets, hands-free calls, in-vehicle infotainment, fitness bands, hearing aids, and wireless ear buds.
 Bluetooth devices communicate with each other in a limited area to form a small network.
 The ubiquity and quality of Bluetooth voice communications and audio streaming will be further enhanced with LE audio and the use of advanced codecs such as LC3.
-This book describes the key principles of Bluetooth, including the latest technologies and applications.
-It is the first book to discuss the technical details of the Bluetooth 5.3 specification (July 2021) and new use cases such as location and positioning services, audio sharing, and multi-stream audio streaming.
-A coherent analysis of the Bluetooth physical layer transmission, security, and audio coding is also provided.
-As you will discover, Bluetooth is never standing still but constantly evolving with innovative and game-changing technologies.
-With over 250 illustrative figures and tables, this indispensable guide is designed for any wireless engineer building advanced Bluetooth systems from ground up.
+This book describes the key principles of Bluetooth, including the latest innovations and new use cases such as location and ranging services, distance measurement, and multi-stream audio streaming and sharing.
+A coherent analysis of the channel sounding, enhanced security, and audio coding is also provided.
+As you will discover, Bluetooth is never standing still but constantly evolving with game-changing technologies.
+With over 260 illustrative figures and tables, this indispensable guide is designed for any wireless engineer building advanced Bluetooth systems from ground up.

 Key Highlights